About Daler-Rowney

 In 2016, Daler-Rowney joined the FILA Group.
 FILA is proudly Italian and the group reaches 150 countries on 5 continents.
 They have built their history on their passion for art and creativity, making the concepts of coherence and transparency guiding principles that they have never ceased to follow.

 Daler-Rowney distributes the following FILA brands in the UK: Giotto; Giotto be-bé; DAS; Lyra; Arches; Canson; Strathmore; Princeton; Maimeri; and LUKAS.
-In addition, Daler-Rowney sells UK-specific brands that include Scola; Creativity International; Creativity Backgrounds; and Creativity Inspired.
+In addition, Daler-Rowney sells UK-specific brands that include Scola; Creativity Backgrounds; and Creativity Inspired.

 More about the FILA Group.